Family Friendly: A case study on family-run franchising

 Doherty expects nothing less than passion for the brands and a hard-working ethic from his family members.
 He adds, "I think it's exciting and thrilling to be able to share your business philosophy and watch them develop and take on more responsibility as we grow the business."

-Today, Doherty Enterprises in New Jersey includes 60 Applebee's, 25 Panera Breads, 3 Chevy's Fresh Mex, 1 Carino's Italian Grill, 1 El Pollo Loco, and 2 locations of their original concept, Shannon Rose Irish Pub.
-His operation is one of the 20 largest franchisee companies in the country and did $264 million in revenue in 2008.
+Today, Doherty Enterprises in New Jersey includes 100 Applebee's, 35 Panera Breads, 2 Chevys Fresh Mex, and some brands of his own.
+His operation is one of the largest franchisee companies in the country and does more than $340 million in annual revenue.

 Generations of family members can be a great resource for a family-run business.
 For example, sons and daughters often have a unique perspective.
 In addition to youthful vitality and energy, they typically have a better understanding of the needs and wants of a younger generation.
 That's important to someone like Doherty, who is in his 60s.